Communities

 Thank you Olin for your response!
 My idea of using a PTC fuse/polyfuse was to prevent the motor from ...

-cosined‭ wrote over 2 years ago
+cosined‭ wrote about 3 years ago

 Thank you Olin for your response!
 My idea of using a PTC fuse/polyfuse was to prevent the motor from heating up if something was to go wrong on the motor controller or microcontroller side of things.
 With the polyfuse wired in-line/serially with the motor, it would limit the current to the leakage current value of a few hundred milliamps.